Study collection

 Original title: Preventive effects of oral hyaluronic acid on knee discomfort in healthy older adults: A randomized, double-blind, placebo-controlled trial

-Summary: A 12-week intake of 111 mg hyaluronic acid daily showed significant reduction of subjective knee symptoms in healthy older adults without manifest osteoarthritis – compared to placebo.
+Summary: A 12-week intake of 111 mg hyaluronic acid daily showed a significant reduction of subjective knee symptoms in healthy older adults without manifest osteoarthritis – compared to placebo.

 Publication: Nutrients, February 2023; Vol. 15, No. 2, Article 297.
 DOI: 10.3390/nu15020297 (mdpi.com)